StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 self.gauge("system.cpu.usage", 24.5, tags=["hostname:this-host"])
 ```

-Note: It is important to have a tag or combination of tags that you can use to uniquely identify this metric and map it to the corresponding component within StackState.
+Note: It's important to have a tag or combination of tags that you can use to uniquely identify this metric and map it to the corresponding component within StackState.

 ➡️ [Learn more about the Agent Check Metric API](agent-check-api.md)